sheerun/blog/_posts/2014-05-17-remote-access-to-docker-with-tls.markdown

 ## II.
 Copy server certificates to remote location

-The script generated keys and certificates neede by Docker daemon `~/.docker/example.com` (example.com is your domain name).
+The script generated keys and certificates required by Docker daemon `~/.docker/example.com` (example.com is your domain name).

 Copy them on your server to `~/.docker` directory: